SynergyKit/synergykit-api/DOCUMENTATION.md

 You can provide parameter callback with url address where you want to redirect user after activation.

 ### Login user
-After you allow users to sign up, you need to let them log in to their account with an email and password in the future.
+After you allow users to sign up, you need to let them log into their account with an email and password in the future.
 To do this, send a POST request to

 `https://demo.api.synergykit.com/v2.1/users/login`